doumbouya93/homework-1/README.md

 ### 18. Accessibility

 What does "Accessibility" mean in the context of web development?
-The Web must be accessible to provide equal access and equal opportunity to people with diverse abilities.
-Accessibility is essential for developers and organizations that want to create high quality websites and web tools, and not exclude people from using their products and services.
+The Web must be accessible to provide equal access and equal opportunity to people with diverse disabilities.

 What types of people does accessibility concern?
-People with disabilities, or special needs such as people who cant see well or not see at all and people who are death.
+People with disabilities.

 What is one tool you can use to verify the accessibility of your websites?
-DYNO Mapper is a sitemap generator that checks the web accessibility of websites and online applications.
+DYNO Mapper is a sitemap generator.

 ### 19. head / body